andrewjmead/wpsites/README.md

 ### Generating a config file

 Before you can create your first WordPress site, you'll need to generate a config file.
 You can do this by running `wpsites config`.
+This command will copy the default config file to `~/.wpsites.php`.

 ```
 $ wpsites conifg